causiq/logary/README.md

 ## Why?

-Logary is a high-performance, semantic logging, health and metrics library for .Net.
+Logary is a high-performance, semantic logging library which you can do health and metrics for .Net.

  - Full support for Semantic Logging